Escuminac/byfron-td/README.md

 # byfron
 - pls dm me if u use it, especially if there are bugs
+- MAKING a image calibration guide soon, since im the only one with this goofy 1330x770 resolution

 ## Features
 - Macros chosen waves (only waves 20-30), and reconnects if disconnected